Battles Without Honor and Humanity (film): Reception and legacy

 Battles Without Honor and Humanity earned its distributor $4.5 million at the box office, making it the eleventh highest-grossing film of the year.
 On Kinema Junpo's annual list of the best films for the year of 1973 as voted by critics, the first film placed second.
 At the 1974 Kinema Junpo Awards; it won the Reader's Choice for Best Film, Bunta Sugawara received Best Actor, and Kazuo Kasahara received Best Screenplay.
 In 2009, the magazine named it fifth on an aggregated list of the Top 10 Japanese Films of All Time as voted by over one hundred film critics and writers.
 Previous editions of the list had the series at number twenty-two in 1995 and eighth in 1999, tied with Twenty-Four Eyes.
 In 2011, Complex named it number one on their list of The 25 Best Yakuza Movies.
-Jasper Sharp, writing for the British Film Institute, listed it as one of the 10 great Japanese gangster movies.
+The British Film Institute included Battles Without Honor and Humanity as the 1973 entry on their list of the best Japanese films of every year from 1925 to 2020.
+Jasper Sharp, writing for the BFI, listed it as one of 10 great Japanese gangster movies.